Screaming Mad

 Once all the pieces were ready, a massive convoy of thousands of indigenous men carried the timber from the mountains to Cortez's camp on the edge of Lake Texcoco.

+Once they arrived, they got to work assembling the ships again.
 This took months of time, and while they worked, Cortez's army had to fend off multiple attacks from Tenoctitlan.

 But at least on the lakeshore, the Spanish's horses, cannons, and iron weapons gave them an advantage.
+Even once the ships were finished, the indigenous work wasn't done.

 They next dug a 9,000-foot canal from their worksites to the lake, allowing the ships to be released into the water.
+And then finally, after months of hard work, the invasion could begin.

-The ships ships had been outfitted with cannons, and as they approached the city, they easily blew apart the Aztec navy, which consisted of small canoes that fired arrows and darts.
+The ships had been outfitted with cannons, and as they approached the city, they easily blew apart the Aztec navy, which consisted of small canoes that fired arrows and darts.

 They then decimated the city's walls and began a siege of the city.